magento/composer-root-update-plugin/docs/class_descriptions.md

    - Wraps the native `RequireCommand::execute()` function with the Magento project update code
  - **`runUpdate()`**
    - Calls [MagentoRootUpdater::runUpdate()](#magentorootupdater) after processing CLI options
+ - **`convertBaseEditionOption()`**
+   - Validates the base edition option value and convert it to the internal edition designator
  - **`parseMagentoRequirement()`**
-   - Parses the CLI command arguments for a magento/product requirement
+   - Parses the CLI command arguments for a Magento product or cloud metapackage requirement

 #### [**Commands\UpdatePluginNamespaceCommands**](../src/Magento/ComposerRootUpdatePlugin/Plugin/Commands/UpdatePluginNamespaceCommands.php)